 Flat-size mailpieces must be uniformly thick so that any bumps, protrusions, or other irregularities do not cause more than 1/4-inch variance in thickness.
 When determining variance in thickness, exclude the outside edges of a mailpiece (1 inch from each edge) when the contents do not extend into those edges.
 Also, exclude the selvage of any polywrap covering (see 201.5.3 from this determination.
 Mailers must secure nonpaper contents to prevent shifting of more than 2 inches within the mailpiece if shifting would cause the piece to be nonuniform in thickness or would result in the contents bursting out of the mailpiece (see 601.3.3).

-USPS categorizes parcels into one of three mail processing categories: machinable, irregular, or outside parcel.
+[4-10-16] USPS categorizes parcels into one of three mail processing categories: machinable, irregular, or nonmachinable parcel.
 These categories are based on the physical dimensions of the piece, regardless of the placement (orientation) of the delivery address on the piece.

-[6-2-14] All parcels must be large enough to hold the required delivery address, return address, mailing labels, postage, barcode, endorsements, and other mail markings on the address side of the parcel.
-No mailpiece may weigh more than 70 pounds or measure more than 108 inches in length and girth combined, except Standard Post, which may not measure more than 130 inches in length and girth combined.
+[1-17-16] All parcels must be large enough to hold the required delivery address, return address, mailing labels, postage, barcode, endorsements, and other mail markings on the address side of the parcel.
+For mailability, all pieces 1/4 inch thick or less must be a minimum of 5 inches in length, 3-1/2 inches in height, and 0.007 inch in thickness.
+No mailpiece may weigh more than 70 pounds or measure more than 108 inches in length and girth combined, except USPS Retail Ground, which may not measure more than 130 inches in length and girth combined.
 For parcels, length is the distance of the longest dimension and girth is the distance around the thickest part.
 Lower size or weight standards apply to mail addressed to some APOs and FPOs subject to 703.2.0 and 703.4.0 and for Department of State mail, subject to 703.3.0.
-For additional information on machinable, irregular, and outside parcels see 201.7.0.
+For additional information on machinable, irregular, and nonmachinable parcels see 201.7.0.